kanz-creation/Whatsapp/README.md

 In the back end folder, I have used Express, Node and MongoDB.
 I have also used Pusher to update the database in real time.
 All previous messages are loaded into the chatroom, and the user can send any message.

+To see preview of the project, please visit the pdf file attached.

-Steps to run the application:
+#Steps to run the application

   Frontend:
   - cd whatapp